dantleech/blog/content/posts/2024-01-20-php-problems.md

 toc: false
 ---

-For the past month I've been keeping a list of things I encountered in PHP that I've found to be **problematic**, or in other words **things that piss me off**.
+For the past months I've been keeping a list of things I encountered in PHP that I've found to be **problematic**, or in other words **things that piss me off**.